 - Turn off automatic white balance on your camera; set it to the lighting conditions-daylight, tungsten, flash, fluorescent-in which you are shooting the target. - Place the color reference target in the center of your scene, with even light.
-Take the photo. - Open the photo in Photo RAW's Develop tab. - In the Camera Profile section of the Tone & Color panel, choose the Linear Raw profile from the pop-up. - Click on the dropper icon in the Color section of the Tone & Color panel (see page 121), and click on one of the light gray patches in the target.
-This will neutralize the image. - Using the Export feature, export your photo as a TIFF, selecting the Camera Calibration color space from the pop-up under the file type option.
-(See page 210 if you need help with exporting photos from Photo RAW.) - Using X-Rite's ColorChecker Camera
+Take the photo. - Open the photo in Develop. - In the Camera Profile section of the Tone & Color panel, choose the Linear Raw profile from the pop-up.